fulldecent/open-location-code-wiki/Plus-codes-API.md

 ### Encoding With An API Key

-If a valid API key is provided in the `key` parameter of the request, the results will be the same as a [reverse geocode request](https://developers.google.com/maps/documentation/geocoding/intro#ReverseGeocoding), but with a `plus_code` structure added to every result.
+If a valid API key is provided in the `key` parameter of the request, the results for a latitude/longitude request will be the same as a [reverse geocode request](https://developers.google.com/maps/documentation/geocoding/intro#ReverseGeocoding), but with a `plus_code` structure added to every result.

+An address-based request will be the same as a [forward geocode request](https://developers.google.com/maps/documentation/geocoding/intro#geocoding), but with a `plus_code` structure added to every result.

-> To encode addresses, such as "1600 Amphitheatre Parkway, Mountain View, CA" it first needs to be geocoded to get the location.
-This requires the `key` parameter to be supplied.
+> To encode addresses, such as "1600 Amphitheatre Parkway, Mountain View, CA" the `key` parameter must be supplied.

 Below are the first two results of the latitude/longitude encoding request above, but this time with an API key: